liuchunchi/draft-liu-acme-rats/draft-ietf-acme-rats.md

 In general, the target environment that the Server wants to be remotely attested is the environment where the application is running.
 The "hsm" property is an exception to this because this wants attestation from the cryptographic module instead.

-In cases where the ACME client is running on a different host from the application, remote attestation always refers to the application host.
-In other words, a centralized ACME client MUST fulfill the ACME-RA challenge by getting the application server that will ultimately use the certificate to query its local environment for remote attestation, and the ACME client MUST NOT present remote attestation from the host where it is running.
+In cases where the Client is running on a different host from the application, remote attestation always refers to the application host.
+In other words, a centralized Client MUST fulfill the ACME-RA challenge by getting the application server that will ultimately use the certificate to query its local environment for remote attestation, and the Client MUST NOT present remote attestation from the host where it is running.

 EDNOTE: I am somewhat surprised that a registry like this does not already exist associated with CMW.